CBSDLab/SD4DS-policy-analysis/README.md

 ![](images/clipboard-298308424.png)

-## 6. Analysis and visualizing results
+## 7. Analyzing and visualizing results

 Although one could in principle include code for analyzing and visualizing the results from a policy analysis in a customized version of the post simulation processing script (e.g., "process_results.R"), it is best to keep the generation of the simulation results and subsequent analysis and visualization in separate scripts.
 For example, figuring out how one wants to analyze and visualize the simulation results usually benefits from an interactive session and can be done on a local computer or laptop after downloading the results.
 And, one does not want to have to rerun the simulations just to see how a modification in the visualization looks.